quantmind/pulsar/docs/source/design.rst

 .. _actor-callbacks:

-Actor Callbacks
+Actor Hooks
 ====================

-:class:`Actor` exposes five functions which can be used to customize the behaviour of the actor.
+An :class:`Actor` exposes five functions which can be used to customise its behaviour.
 These functions do nothing in the standard :class:`Actor` implementation.

 on_start
 ~~~~~~~~~~~~~~~
-The `Actor.on_start` methid is called, **once only**, just before the actor
+The :meth:`Actor.on_start` method is called, **once only**, just before the actor
 starts its :ref:`event loop <eventloop>`.
+This function can be used to setup
+the application and register event handlers.
+For example, the
+:ref:`socket server application <apps-socket>` creates the server and register
+its file descriptor with the :attr:`Actor.requestloop` via the :meth:`IOLoop.add_handler` method.

 on_event
 ~~~~~~~~~~~~~~~